4 Simple Tips For Teaching Children To Pray

 After I finished speaking to the pastor, I ran out to the living room where the kids were playing.
 I said, “Guess what?
 God just gave us a meeting!”
 Michael and Beth were so excited, but probably not nearly as much as I was!

-I told Michael that he could go first.
-I didn’t tell him what to say; I just bowed my head (with my eyes open just a little) and waited for him to start.
+I suggested to Beth and Michael that we should pray and thank God for answering our prayer, and they both quickly agreed.
+Turning to Michael, I let him know he could go first.
+Instead of telling him what to say, I simply bowed my head (with my eyes open just a little) and waited for him to begin.

 Michael, who is four years old, jumped right in.
 He didn’t even say “Dear Jesus,” or anything of the sort.
 With his little fists clenched and his eyes tightly shut, he said, “WE SO ESITED!
 WE GOT A MEETING!
 PLEASE GIVE US MORE MEETINGS… AMEN.”